 If you feel that you need support from a friend, then you are welcome to bring a friend to your first appointment with the counsellor.

-If you are worried about the well-being of a friend, you can let them know about Psychological Services at the Student Development Centre.
-If your friend feels comfortable with seeking help from a cousellor, you can help them make an appointment by calling 519-661-3031 or by accompanying them to Psychological Services (Western Student Services building, 4th Floor).
+If you are worried about the well-being of a friend, you can let them know about Health and Wellness Services and Counselling.
+If your friend feels comfortable with seeking help from a counsellor, you can help them make an appointment by calling 519-661-3030 or by accompanying them to Health Services, Room 11, University Community Centre.
 If you wish, you could also make an appointment for yourself to discuss with a counsellor your concerns about your friend.